Thomas-George-T/Kafka-Producer-Consumer-Group-Message-Passing/README.md

 ### To execute the Producer class

-1. Run the kafka console consumer in another terminal window with the following `topic` and `group`
+1. Run the kafka console consumer in another terminal window with the following `topic` and `group` parameters

 ```
 kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic firstTopic --group my-third-application
 ```

-2. Execute the ProducerDemo class from the jar
+2. Execute the ProducerDemo class from the shaded jar

 ```
 java -cp kafka-1.0-shaded.jar com.github.thomas.kafka.ProducerDemo
 ```

-3. You should now be able to see the output in your kafka console consumer terminal.
+3. You should now be able to see the output in your Kafka console consumer terminal.

 ## Source Code

 [Producer](src/main/java/com/github/thomas/kafka/ProducerDemo.java)

 [ConsumerGroup](old_src/kafkaConsumerGroup/SimpleConsumer.java)

-*ConsumerGroup will be deprecated and eventually removed since it's using an older version of the kafka code*
+*ConsumerGroup will be deprecated and eventually removed since it's using an older version of the Kafka code*